 Glue the pocket on the back of the background mat.

-Place a heavy book over the glued pocket and let stand for 1-2 hours, or until completely dry.
+Place a heavy object over the glued pocket and let stand for 1-2 hours, or until completely dry.

 To store the pieces after using, place them inside the pocket.
 Roll the pocket inside the rest of the mat.
 Secure with a ribbon.